 The following images are available for download to members of the media for editorial use, or for use in materials promoting Hancock Shaker Village or one of its programs.
 Each image should be credited: “Photo courtesy of Hancock Shaker Village, Pittsfield, MA.”

 Please select the thumbnail and click once for full size.
-When possible, please caption the images with the supplied information.
+When possible, caption the image as directed.